O'Neil, Hodges, Miñoso, Kaat, Oliva, Fowler get baseball HOF

 There, O’Neil’s grace, wit and vivid storytelling brought back to life the times of Negro Leagues stars Satchel Paige, Josh Gibson and Cool Papa Bell, plus the days of many more Black ballplayers whose names were long forgotten.

-Kendrick said it was too bad O’Neil won’t be in Cooperstown for the induction ceremonies next July 22, “but you know his spirit is going to fill the valley,” he said on MLB Network.
+Kendrick said it was too bad O’Neil won’t be in Cooperstown for the induction ceremonies, “but you know his spirit is going to fill the valley,” he said.

+O’Neil was a coach with the Chicago Cubs and enjoyed a prolific career as a scout.

+O’Neil was chosen to speak on behalf of those 17 newcomers, all deceased, on induction day.
+True to his nature, he didn’t emit a single word of remorse or self-pity about his own fate of being left out.

 Miñoso was a two-time All-Star in the Negro Leagues before becoming the first Black player for the Chicago White Sox in 1951.
 Born in Havana, “The Cuban Comet” was seven-time All-Star while with the White Sox and Indians.